Ian Taylor (New Zealand businessman)

-Life and career
+Early life and education

 Born in Kaeo to a Pākehā father and Māori mother, (of Ngāti Kahungunu and Ngā Puhi descent) he grew up in Raupunga and went to a Catholic boarding school in Masterton.

 Taylor joined the band The Kal-Q-Lated Risk in c.1967 as lead singer, and later graduated with an LL.B. degree from the University of Otago.

+Business career

 A former television presenter (notably for TVNZ children's programmes Play School, Spot On and New Zealand's Funniest Home Videos), Taylor founded Taylormade Media in 1989 as a television production company.
 The following year he established Animation Research Limited, which quickly became one of the top computer animation companies in New Zealand and known internationally for its work, particularly in television advertising and sports graphics.
 Its sports division/product Virtual Eye, is used in various sports such as for ball-tracking in cricket where it assists umpires with their Decision Review System and informs TV commentators and viewers.
 During the 2010/11 Ashes series it was known as Eagle Eye.

 Taylor was inducted into the New Zealand Technology Hall of Fame in 2009 and was named North & South Magazines 2010 New Zealander of the Year.

+Honours

 He was awarded an Honorary Fellowship of the Institute of IT Professionals (HFIITP) in 2010 (under its former name New Zealand Computer Society), the top honour of the tech sector in New Zealand.

 In the 2012 New Year Honours, Taylor was appointed a Companion of the New Zealand Order of Merit for services to television and business.
 In 2013 Taylor was named Outstanding Maori Business Leader of the Year.